Ronald Gene Simmons: Closing arguments, conviction, and sentencing

 Handcuffed after the earlier outburst, Simmons showed no emotion when the jury found him guilty that evening at 8:30 PM after deliberating for more than four hours.
-The jury returned with a sentence by lethal injection at 11:08 PM.
+The jury returned with a sentence of lethal injection at 11:08 PM.
 Relatives of the victims clapped when the verdict was announced, but the courtroom was silent when the sentence was read.
+Again, Simmons showed no emotion.

-On February 11, after Simmons told Judge Patterson he knew of no reason he should not be immediately sentenced, the judge set the execution for March 16.
+After Simmons told Judge Patterson he knew of no reason he should not be immediately sentenced, the judge set the execution for March 16.